 Child Care Aware of America

 Child Care Aware of America’s advocacy efforts are grassroots-inspired and research-based.
 They undertake research on the child care landscape, while advocating for child care policies that improve the access and affordability of quality child care for all families.
-For more information about public policy at the federal level, visit the Legislative Action Center sponsored by Child Care Aware of America.
+For more information on advocacy and public policy visit Child Care Aware of America.

 Early Childhood Development Collaboration